FateEvent/Born2BeRoot/eval.md

 	$ sudo ufw allow 8080
 	$ sudo ufw status
 	$ sudo ufw delete allow 8080
+or

+	$ sudo ufw delete 4
+(if the port 8080 is the fourth one in the list, for example).

 ## Connecting to the VM via an SSH connection